 Here’s what Milligan’s engineering program can offer you that you won’t find just anywhere:

 - Traditional engineering curriculum with hands-on focus (4 years, all on our campus) combining both theory and practice

 - Liberal arts foundation helps you understand and communicate with the people and societies you’ll serve

 - Christian worldview encourages you to serve others and impact the world

 - Faculty credentials: West Point, The United Nations, NASA, U.S. Department of Energy, Fulbright Scholar

-- Faculty mentoring that goes beyond the classroom and lab
+- Faculty mentoring goes beyond the classroom

 - Strong national reputation that puts Milligan engineering grads on par with programs at larger schools

 - Industry leaders ready to hire Milligan engineering grads